Destin Divorce Attorney John Greene Helping Clients Throughout Northwest Florida

 Rehabilitative Alimony

-May be awarded to assist a party in establishing the capacity for self-support through the redevelopment of previous skills, education, training or work experience.
+Assists a party in establishing the capacity for self-support through the redevelopment of previous skills, education, training or work experience.
 There must be a specific and defined rehabilitative plan in order to award rehabilitative alimony.
+The length or an award or rehabilitative alimony may not exceed 5 years and may be modified or terminated in accordance with FS 61.14.

 Durational Alimony